 You don’t want a flimsy little object that fails in every aspect but the one it’s intended to.
 To avoid this, the specs of your vacuum should come into play.

 If you want a vacuum that works, go for one that has a decent filtering system.
-These vacuums not only collect dirt and dust but also trap it.
+These vacuums not only collect dirt and dirt but also trap it.
 This makes your home (and the air) smell better, be healthier, and be cleaner.

 Some vacuums feature many filtration settings that you can change.
 These are wonderful, but they may impact the price of what you purchase.